 Taxi prices are pretty set and do not change based on the season

-Taxi’s cost $30 to return ot the airport from Phillipsburg
+Taxi's cost $30 to return to the airport from Phillipsburg

-Try the Joney Burgers at the airport!
+Try Joney Burgers at the airport!
 They are really good.